elmtree-askmo/cloudcannon-app/content/learn/psychology/why-is-temporal-resolution-important-in-eegerp-studies-and-how-does-it-compare-to-fmri.md

 url: /learn/psychology/questions/why-is-temporal-resolution-important-in-eegerp-studies-and-how-does-it-compare-to-fmri
 score: -1.0
 related_article1:
-    id: 164893
+    id: 164904
-    title: How do split-brain patients demonstrate hemispheric specialization in language processing?
+    title: >-
+        What types of behavioral measures are commonly used in cognitive and language research studies?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-splitbrain-patients-demonstrate-hemispheric-specialization-in-language-processing
+    url: /learn/psychology/questions/what-types-of-behavioral-measures-are-commonly-used-in-cognitive-and-language-research-studies
 related_article2:
-    id: 164885
+    id: 164897
+    title: >-
-    title: What are the advantages of TMS over traditional neuropsychology methods in studying brain functions?
+        What are the primary functions of Broca's and Wernicke's areas in language and communication?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-tms-over-traditional-neuropsychology-methods-in-studying-brain-functions
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-brocas-and-wernickes-areas-in-language-and-communication
 related_article3:
-    id: 164895
+    id: 164898
-    title: How does the brain process auditory information differently in the left and right hemispheres?
+    title: >-
+        What strategies can be used to reduce statistical noise in research studies?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-brain-process-auditory-information-differently-in-the-left-and-right-hemispheres
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-statistical-noise-in-research-studies
 related_article4:
-    id: 164886
+    id: 164899
+    title: >-
-    title: How does neuropsychology provide access to deep brain regions compared to TMS?
+        How does anatomical MRI imaging contribute to understanding brain anatomy and disorders?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-neuropsychology-provide-access-to-deep-brain-regions-compared-to-tms
+    url: /learn/psychology/questions/how-does-anatomical-mri-imaging-contribute-to-understanding-brain-anatomy-and-disorders
 related_article5:
-    id: 164885
+    id: 164896
+    title: >-
-    title: What are the advantages of TMS over traditional neuropsychology methods in studying brain functions?
+        What factors influence the recovery of language impairments following brain damage?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-advantages-of-tms-over-traditional-neuropsychology-methods-in-studying-brain-functions
+    url: /learn/psychology/questions/what-factors-influence-the-recovery-of-language-impairments-following-brain-damage
 ---

 &nbsp;